sanju-gajjar/SSNNEWS/README.md

 ## Contributing

 Feel free to submit issues or pull requests for any improvements or features you would like to see in this project.

+To run project simply export two var as below export MONGODB_URL=<<MONGOURL>> export REACT_APP_API_URL='http://localhost:8080'

+ and open two terminal one in server and one client, run command in server : node index.js and run commmand in client : npm run start